-Removing Debris from the Traction Unit
+Removing Debris

-Important: Operating the engine with blocked screens and/or cooling shrouds removed, will result in engine damage from overheating.
+Important: Operating the engine with blocked screens and/or cooling shrouds removed will result in engine damage from overheating.

-- 1. Park the traction unit on a level surface, lower the loader arms, and shut off the engine. - 2.
-Remove the key and allow the engine to cool. - 3.
-Open the hood and secure the hood prop. - 4.
+- 1. Park the machine on a level surface and lower the loader arms. - 2.
+Shut off the engine, remove the key, and allow the engine to cool. - 3.
+Open the hood and secure the prop rod. - 4.
 Clean any debris from the front and side screens. - 5.
 Wipe away debris from the air cleaner. - 6.
-Clean any debris build-up on the engine and in the oil cooler fins with a brush or blower.
+Clean any debris buildup on the engine and in the oil cooler fins with a brush or blower.